-But a couple hundred pages into Fitzgerald's longest novel, we discover all is not as it seems with the Divers.
-This is where the novel really starts for me.
+But too many pages into Fitzgerald's longest novel, we discover all is not as it seems with the Divers.
+This is where the novel really starts.
 A long flashback shows the Divers' unusual relationship from the beginning when Nicole was a psychiatric patient and Dick the doctor.
 Now this is interesting.

 The back story catches up to the present and passes it, as the dynamic between Dick and Nicole goes through changes.
 Eventually it settles into a resolution that is perhaps realistic but not very dramatic.

 The novel suffers from lack of a climax.
 Without this to pull you through to the end, you are likely to become too aware that these characters are the semi-rich who can afford to be semi-idle and to suffer angst over affairs and social slights on Mediterranean yachts.
 I've heard variously Fitzgerald was writing about his own relationship with his wife Zelda or he was using another well-known couple in his circle as models.
 Perhaps his attempts to be true to the original material—and he does have a wonderful eye for picking out details that reveal character—hindered his ability to invent a more vital plot.